ThorD125/ctfs/stuff_i_didn_t_know_and_or_find.md

-# This is a file i'll include things i didn't know and or find after reading some write-ups
+# This is a file, in wich i'll include things i didn't know and or find

+But found interesting after reading some write-ups

 ## apps